 Rule Of Thumb: If you protect duvet inners with a cover, it should only need to be laundered every season.
 Duvet covers should be on a washing rotation of 1-2 months depending on the fabric and your lifestyle.
 Always check tags before laundering at home to ensure washability.

 Treat stains and discoloration with your gentle stain solution of choice.
 Apply it directly to the stain and work it into the fabric with a Stain Brush.

 Set Your Wash Cycle

-Select the woolens or delicate cycle on your washing machine and make sure the water temperature is cold and spin is on medium or low.
-Add the appropriate amount of Wool & Cashmere Shampoo according to the machine type and load size.
+For washable duvet inserts, select the woolens or delicate cycle on your washing machine and make sure the water temperature is cold and spin is on medium or low.
+Add the appropriate amount of a gentle detergent like Wool & Cashmere Shampoo according to the machine type and load size.
 We recommend washing bedding by itself to avoid tangling in the drum of the machine.

-Yes, down bedding can be put in the dryer.
-For the most successful finish, set the dryer to the low heat/low tumble cycle and repeat the drying cycle until there is no sign of moisture.
-To help redistribute and fluff up feathers and filling, add Dryer Balls to the cycle.
+Yes, most down bedding can be put in the dryer.
+Set the dryer to the air fluff or low heat/low tumble cycle and repeat the drying cycle until there is no sign of moisture.
+To help redistribute and fluff up feathers and filling, add Wool Dryer Balls to the cycle.

 Tip: Halfway through the dryer cycle, remove the duvet and give it a good shake to redistribute feathers.
 Break up any remaining clumps with your hands before placing back in the dryer.
+Sometimes it's necessary to repeat this 2-3 times for a very large duvet.
 At the end of the cycle, be sure the item is thoroughly dry to prevent mildew buildup.
 If the filling clumps together it means excess water is present and you should start another dry cycle.

-While you shouldn't iron down items (and never starch), we recommend steaming between launderings to help remove allergens and odor-causing bacteria.
+While you shouldn't iron down items (and never starch), we recommend steaming between launderings to help refresh.